-But truth is, I get paper from all over the place, if I go to a shop – any shop – I’m on the lookout for paper that can be used for origami, like a mad woman I riffle through craft supply sections.
+This is a question I constantly get asked on youtube.
+I would love to reply with a link and say “This is where I get origami paper from”.
+I get paper from all over the place, if I go to a shop – any shop – I’m on the lookout for paper that can be used for origami, I always thoroughly inspect craft supply sections.

 Recently I have been asked to stop using paper that is the same colour on both sides for my tutorials, but the thing is, two coloured paper is like gold, it’s rare, expensive and dare I say ugly!
 I prefer softer paper over harsh crinkly ‘origami paper’ any day.
 With double sided origami paper, sometimes the colour can been seen from the back, and the same with patterned paper with a white side.

-Tuttle origami paper packs, they have a huge range of patterned, two coloured and solid coloured paper available.
+- Tuttle origami paper packs, they have a huge range of patterned, two coloured and solid coloured paper available.
 Their patterned paper has a nice sheen to it, and is not cheap and flimsy like some.

-Daiso also sells cute origami paper if you’re lucky enough to have one near you.
+- Daiso also sells cute origami paper if you’re lucky enough to have one near you.
 Some countries have Tiger stores, which sell some too.
 Daiso has an Amazon shop, but they don’t ship to all countries.

-The other brands I would recommend are the classic, Aitoh origami papers, they have that crisp feel – they come in many different colours.
+- The other brands I would recommend are the classic Aitoh origami papers, they have that crisp feel – they come in many different colours.

 Tips on buying good origami paper:

-- Sometimes you might see origami paper packs for super cheap, about $2, this paper CAN be fine, other times it’s flimsy and tears easily.
+- Sometimes you might see origami paper packs for super cheap, about $2, this paper can be fine, other times it’s flimsy and tears easily.

 - Some packs of paper can be inconspicuously opened in the shop so you can feel the texture and thickness before you buy it.

 - Square paper sold as craft paper can often be too thick to fold with.

-- Don’t discount buying rectangular paper, it’s so easy to make it square!
+- Don’t discount buying rectangular paper, it’s so easy to make it square.
 There are also lots of origami that starts with a rectangular sheet.

 - Origami Books often come with origami paper in them, the two I have with great origami paper are Nick Robinson’s Book ‘Traditional Japanese Origami’ and “Everything Origami” by Mathew Gardener.

-Hopefully that has answered the question of where I get origami paper from! 😀
+Hopefully that has answered the question of where I get origami paper from.